surifirstpin/biplus_documentation/docs/DataRun.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/92e1e1b322bed3026eedfd1a2dca2bc3c3dfea78/images/visu_run.png)

 ## Filters
 Filters removes all the data except the one you want to retrieve.
-Filter expressions are the advanced way to limit the data and it is a optional list of filter expression applied to measure calculation, below are the available operations that can be applied for String , Integer and Date.
+Filter expressions are the advanced way to limit the data and it is a optional list of filter expression applied to measure calculation, the following are the  various types that can be assigned to the fields. the available operations that can be applied for String , Integer and Date.
 **3.**  Click on **Filter** to add filter to your report.
 ### String :
 |			Example            |						Description                        |